-Animals were ever-present throughout her childhood years.
-The family had farm animals like cows, pigs, chicken, ducks and a large fish pond.
+Animals were ever-present throughout my childhood years.
+We had farm animals like cows, pigs, chicken, ducks and a large fish pond.
 And being in the tropics meant being surrounded by an abundance of wild creatures – every manner of creature that bit, stung, stank, hissed, slithered, squawked or cooed.
 From the aforementioned snakes, to frogs, tree lizards, common house geckos, snails, slugs, noisy crows, parrots, doves, bats and every kind of flying insect.
-The close and personal relationship with nature during her childhood laid the foundation for a lifelong love of the natural world that remains strong till today.
+The close and personal relationship with nature during my childhood laid the foundation for a lifelong love of the natural world that remains strong till today.

-In the summer, her small garden in Canada is a magnet for butterflies, bees, hummingbirds, chickadees, nuthatches, cardinals, robins, squirrels, and of course…rabbits!
+In the summer, my small garden in Canada is a magnet for butterflies, bees, hummingbirds, chickadees, nuthatches, cardinals, robins, squirrels, and of course…rabbits!

-She has always been drawn to the Tao principles of harmony with nature, going with the flow, simplicity, patience and compassion.
-In that regard, her book The Unexpected Muse is quintessentially Zen as it captures these principles from an unusual angle in a charming and witty manner.
+I have always been drawn to the Tao principles of harmony with nature, going with the flow, simplicity, patience and compassion.
+In that regard, my book The Unexpected Muse is quintessentially Zen as it captures these principles from an unusual angle in a charming and endearing manner.

-She hopes to continue her journey as an author, illustrator, thinker, learner and chronicler.
+I hope to continue my journey as an author, illustrator, thinker, learner and chronicler.

 “All true artists, whether they know it or not, create from a space of no-mind, from inner stillness.”